noxthot/ss22_julia_workshop/pages/datascience/dataframes.md

 - by using `eltype.()` we apply `eltype()` to each column.
 - this returns a vector of column types but unfortunately we can not see the according column names
 - to also get the names we use `names()`
-- `zip` ties together the $n$th column name with the $n$th column type, but this function also returns an iterator which can not be printed immediately
+- `zip` ties together the $n$-th column name with the $n$-th column type, but this function also returns an iterator which can not be printed immediately
 - finally `collect()` returns an array of all items within that iterator

 \exercise{